124D.128 Learning year program to provide instruction throughout year.

 Subd.
 5. Contracts.
 A district may contract with a licensed employee to provide services in a learning year program that are in addition to the services provided according to the master contract of employment for teachers or an equivalent contract for licensed employees who are not teachers.
 These additional services and compensation, if any, for the services must not become a part of the employee's continuing contract rights under section 122A.40 or 122A.41.

 Subd.
 6. Revenue computation and reporting.
 Aid and levy revenue computations must be based on the total number of hours of education programs for pupils in average daily membership for each fiscal year.
-For purposes of section 126C.05, average daily membership shall be computed by dividing the total number of hours of participation for the fiscal year by the minimum number of hours for a year determined for the appropriate grade level.
+Average daily membership shall be computed under section 126C.05, subdivision 15.
 Hours of participation that occur after the close of the regular instructional year and before July 1 must be attributed to the following fiscal year.
-Thirty hours may be used for teacher workshops, staff development, or parent-teacher conferences.
-As part of each pilot program, the department and each district must report and evaluate the changes needed to adjust the dates of the fiscal year for aid and levy computation and fiscal year reporting.
 For revenue computation purposes, the learning year program shall generate revenue based on the formulas for the fiscal year in which the services are provided.
+The dates a participating pupil is promoted must be reported in a timely manner to the department.